-Muhammara (roasted red pepper & walnut dip) ~ Muhammara isn’t quite as well known as its sisters hummus and baba ganoush, but it’s equally amazing and versatile, and If you love Middle Eastern dips, this easy vegan spread has to go on your must make list.
+Muhammara (roasted red pepper & walnut dip) ~ Muhammara isn’t quite as well known as its sisters hummus and baba ganoush, but it’s equally amazing and versatile.
+If you love Middle Eastern dips, this easy vegan spread is a must-make.

-This simple but brilliant spread from Syria has been on my bucket list for so long.
-I’ve had it many times in restaurants, but never made it myself.
-It finally came to be last week when I was laid low with the flu.
-I couldn’t manage much in the kitchen, but I had just enough energy for this easy dip.
-I knew the gorgeous color would perk me up, and it did.
+This simple but brilliant spread from Syria has been on my bucket list for years.
+It’s a beloved mezze (small plate) favorite across Syria and into neighboring Turkey and Lebanon.
+I’ve ordered muhammara countless times in restaurants, but somehow never made it myself.
+That finally changed last week when I was laid low with the flu.
+I didn’t have much energy for cooking, but I had just enough for this easy dip.
+I knew its gorgeous color alone would lift my spirits ~ and it did.

 - roasted red peppers (do it yourself* or jarred)